 What do I need to bring?
 How do I know where to go?

 Great Questions!
 Each studio is different!
-So if you click HERE for NSW and HERE for VIC you will be able to see all the info on your unique studio.
+All the info is on the locations page you will be able to see all the info on your unique studio.
 Most have mats, sometimes we have BYO mat classes but it's not the norm!
 Otherwise you don't need much!
 Just comfy clothes, water if you like it and leave all your stress at the door :-)

 How do I know I am fat enough for Fat Yoga?